 Me: Is it true that plants emit oxygen in the day and carbon dioxide at night?

-Son: Well, plants respire at a slower rate than they photosynthesize, so there is actually a net gain of a few molecules of oxygen per cycle.
+Son: You know about photosynthesis and respiration, right?
+Well, plants respire at a slower rate than they photosynthesize, so there is actually a net gain of a few molecules of oxygen per cycle.

-Son: (suspicions aroused) Why are you asking me these questions?
+Son (suspicions aroused): Why are you asking me these questions?
 Is this your way of testing me for my biology exam?
 I thought you were working.

 So, for readers avoiding a family domestic, I have decided that it comes down to personal preference.
 What’s yours?
 Let us know in the comments below.

 Above: I can't see the harm in having a few slow-growing succulents, given their Crassulacean acid metabolism (CAM), which allows them to take in carbon dioxide during the night and store it to use for photosynthesis the next day.
-Image via Old Brand New Blog.
+Photograph via Old Brand New Blog.

 How about an indoor lemon tree in the bedroom?
-See "DIY: Potted Indoor Citrus Trees."
+See DIY: Potted Indoor Citrus Trees.

 What plants look good in a bedroom?
-See "Indoor Lemon Tree (I'll Take Two)."
+See Indoor Lemon Tree (I'll Take Two).